 All VARCHAR columns are mapped to a String data type in Iceberg and Delta Lake.
 When Vantage reads these values, they are mapped to a default size of 4 KB.
 So, when users include these columns in a GROUP BY or JOIN condition, the string comparisons for these 4 KB columns severely impact performance.

-To mitigate the performance hit that the VARCHAR columns cause, users must provide the actual sizes of the VARCHAR data set.
+To mitigate the performance hit caused by the VARCHAR columns , users must provide the actual sizes of the VARCHAR data set.
 They can set the VARCHAR sizes through the DATALAKE definition or QueryBand.

 DATALAKE definition